ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 but as a list of paired words analogous to "replace:", but is only a transient replace series for this call.

 Style is also optional
-and defaults to `first`.
-Other choices are all, best, and last.
-First means stop running patterns and sentences as soon as you get a match.
+and defaults to `earliest`.
+Other choices are all, best, and latest.
+Earliest means stop running patterns and sentences as soon as you get a match.
 The makes the call faster and if your patterns are ordered best first, there is no incentive to try lower priority patterns or more sentences.
-Last is the opposite, presumes that the patterns are ordered worst first.
+Latest is the opposite, presumes that the patterns are ordered worst first.
 In addition, last will not execute any patterns earlier than the already matching one once one has been found (since it cannot improve the result).
 All runs all patterns on all sentences.
 It is good for gleaning data.
 Best presumes patterns are ordered best first, but once a match has been found it will move on to additional sentences to see if a better match can be found.

 The optional `trace` field if set, will have the patterns involved traced (:trace pattern) and the results returned in a field named `trace` as a text string with crlf.
+Or a pattern can set the variable `$$cs_testpattern_style` to be a value and the system will enable trace until it is set off or the call completes.

 Result is ordinary user output JSON object:
 ```